 Which antidepressants are recommended for pregnant women?

 When it comes to which type of antidepressants to take during pregnancy, some are considered safer than others, although Netherton says the available data is imperfect at best.
-“If a drug company is developing a new medication for hypertension, they test the drug for safety and efficacy on people who have hypertension,” she said.
+“If a drug company is developing a new medication for hypertension, they test the drug for safety and efficacy on people who have hypertension,” she says.
 “The same is not true for pregnancy — we don’t conduct double-blind randomized controlled trials of medications in pregnant women, as this would have serious ethical implications, so this ‘gold-standard’ level of evidence is not available to us.”

 A recent, widely reported study found the effects of antidepressants to be modest at best.
 But Saltz points out that even a modest improvement, in the case of severe depression, can make a big difference.

 According to Saltz, the safer antidepressant medications mostly belong to the selective serotonin reuptake inhibitors (SSRI) family, including Zoloft (sertraline), Prozac (fluoxetine) and Celexa (citalopram).
 However, the SSRI Paxil (paroxetine) is not recommended for use by pregnant women.
 A class of antidepressants known as monoamine oxidase inhibitors (MAOIs) are not considered safe for pregnancy.
-“No drug is entirely risk-free,” Saltz said.
+“No drug is entirely risk-free,” Saltz says.
 “In each case, risks must be weighed against the specific diagnosis and the risks posed by not taking the medication.”

 In some cases, weaning off one type of antidepressant and switching to a safer one, like an SSRI, may be warranted, unless a patient is taking that type of antidepressant because SSRIs haven’t worked for them previously.

 While anxiety and depression can be separate issues, they often overlap.
 The two conditions are sometimes, but not always, managed with the same treatments.
-“Long-term anxiety often leads to depression,” Saltz said.
+“Long-term anxiety often leads to depression,” Saltz says.
 “Anxiety may respond better to CBT, and therapy is a good first-line treatment.
 There are other short-term meds that can be used if needed with anxiety, but SSRIs are still likely best.
 But for panic disorder, a short-acting benzodiazepine may be deemed appropriate.”

 It was an SSRI that I began taking six weeks into my pregnancy.
 Though I grappled with the decision, it was without a doubt the right thing to do for both me and my now 8-year-old daughter.
 No matter how a woman decides to manage depression during pregnancy, she should make the choice on the basis of sound medical advice and without any feelings of guilt.